teddylfwu/AAAI21-Virtual-Conference/README.md

 refer to the respective repositories to find out how to install them.
 Install them in their seperate `virtualenv`, they all have conflicting dependencies.

-#### Images

-We extract images from the PDFs and upload them to Amazon S3.
-You can use our bad script under `scripts/dataentry/extract_images.py` to extract them.
-In order to allow authors to change their images, we set up [an additional Github repository](https://github.com/acl-org/emnlp-2020-virtual-conference-images) that contains the images.
-Pull requests there automatically deploy the update images to S3.
-Look at the Github workflow there and set the respective secrets for the autodeploy.

 #### ConnectedPapers

 [Connected Papers](https://www.connectedpapers.com/) is a visual tool to help researchers and applied scientists find academic papers relevant to their field of work.
-In addition to linking to the connected papers for each main paper, they built a custom page for EMNLP which is shown below every main paper presentation.
+In addition to linking to the connected papers for each main paper, they built a custom page for AAAI which is shown below every main paper presentation.
 If you want that also, then conference papers need to be indexed by SemanticScholar before the conference.
 Contact them via their website and ask nicely, then they will also help you.